Mikma03/Production-Python/data-structure-and-algos/readme.md

 5. What Operations and How Frequent?
 Read / Write etc.
 6. Who Will Maintain the Software?: Skills other developers
 7. Speed and Algorithms: Is speed important?

+# Chapter 01 - John Canning Book

+You can generalize the data structures somewhat by looking at the common operations that you are likely to do across all of them.
+For example, to manage the requests for tickets, you need to

+- Add a new phone number (for someone who wants one or more tickets)

+- Remove a phone number (for someone who later decides they don’t want tickets)

+- Find a particular phone number (the next one to get a ticket by some method, or to look up one by its characteristics)

+- List all the phone numbers (show all the phone numbers exactly once, that is, without repeats except, perhaps, for cases where multiple identical entries were made)

+These four operations are needed for almost every data structure that manages a large collection of similar items.

+We call them:
+- insertion,
+- deletion,
+- search,
+- traversal.

 # Chapter 16 - John Canning Book